AhmedAlsohail/Developing-a-Photo-Management-Application/README.md

 - Result - Contain the solution for templates.
 - Test cases - Contain test cases and it's outputs.

-this work got 100/100 on the WEB-CAT (automated grading system).
+This work got 100/100 on the WEB-CAT (automated grading system).